Blumlaut/userstyles-tamperscripts/README.md

 # userstyles-tamperscripts
-collection of my userstyles or tampermonkey scripts
+collection of my userstyles or tampermonkey scripts, nothing useful